 There’s no question a McLaren 720S is going to be fiendishly expensive to run, at least from the perspective of an average UK income.
 However, there are plenty of folk around who’ll see the cost as simply par for the course, and to be fair the McLaren is not likely to hit you harder in the wallet than its key rivals.

 The expenditure starts with the purchase cost, and while the £200,000-plus starting price is significant enough you can bump it up quickly by adding bespoke colour and trim options.

-If you buy a 720S outright you’ll lose a lot of money at resale time, but unfortunately no luxury car is immune to the ravages of depreciation – unless it’s a particular rarity like the McLaren P1 of course.
-Still, McLaren reckons its residual values are higher than rivals, and that’s reflected in the relatively attractive lease deals the company offers.
+If you buy a 720S outright you’ll lose a lot of money at resale time, as unfortunately no luxury car is immune to the ravages of depreciation – unless it’s a particular rarity like the McLaren P1 of course.
+McLaren still reckons its residual values are higher than rivals, and that’s reflected in the relatively attractive lease deals the company offers.

 Interior, design and technology

 There’s a clear family resemblance, but the 720S is markedly more flamboyant in style than car it replaced.
 That’s in part a response to feedback from some quarters that owners want more reasons to be noticed when spending over £200,000 on a supercar.

 The new body – now made of aluminium and carbon fibre – features an unmistakable new teardrop-shaped cabin profile, with slender rear pillars made possible by the rigid MonoCage II structure.
 The new car’s nose is swoopier, with the LED driving lights now a straight line instead of the 650S’s ‘McLaren swoosh’, and the old car’s side air-intakes have disappeared too.
 Or at least they’ve disappeared from sight, as clever design means airflow is now channelled to the engine via ducting built into the doors.